LeisureLinkElements/ll-time-picker/README.md

 # ll-property-information

-A modal dialog that displays a time-picker when called by another element, then calls a method in the other element with selected time data.
+A modal dialog that displays a date-picker when called by another element, then calls a method in the other element with selected date data.

 ## Dependencies